MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-240.md

 ### Objectives

-* Place holograms on the spatial map based on players’ head position.
+* Place holograms on the spatial mapping mesh based on players’ head position.

 ### Instructions